 Mowing too short is the number one cause for damaged and weed infested lawns.
 Just like with trees, the height of the top relates to the depth of its roots.
 Grass with deep roots have a better chance to survive a drought and it also keeps the soil shady, preventing moisture loss and drying of the sun, which in turn, compacts the soil.

-The more blade surface the grass has, the more light it absorbs.
-This will provide a good rate of metabolism.
+The more blade surface the grass has, the more light it absorbs thus making for a good rate of metabolism.
 Pick a blade of grass and inspect it.
-Cutting more than a third of the blade is too much.
-This process will depend on the type of grass you grow as well as the time of year.
+As a rule of "green" thumb, cutting more than a third of the blade is too much.
+And yes, it depends on the type of grass you have as well as the time of year.
 Mowing too low to reduce the frequency of the job can be very harmful to the grass.
-It allows weeds to invade the lawn and causes the grass to be stressed.
-This makes it more susceptible to diseases.
+It allows weeds to invade the lawn and causes the grass to be stressed making it more susceptible to diseases.

-should be rotated each time.
-This prevents a pressure in the soil.
-A compacted or pressured soil produces too much stress on grass roots.
-This occurs when you roll over the same spot week after week and season after season.
+Mowing patterns should be rotated each time to prevent ruts in the soil, compaction of soil and the stress on grass roots.
+When you roll over the same spot week after week, season after season you are compacting the soil.
 This makes root growth difficult.
 It also makes water run off the top of the soil instead of sinking and absorbing into the root system.

-on one cut.
+We like to go north and south on one cut.
 Then east and west on the next.
-Following these directions in additional cuts provides a healthy condition.
+The following cut I'll go northeast to southwest, diagonally.
+Then northwest to southeast the next cut.
+Then the following cut from that I'll start the pattern again from north and south.
 After about a month of cuts you'll have established a beautiful plaid, textured look.